 Focht and Kauth mentioned the Raymore School and the museum frequently organize different tours throughout the school year for the students.

-The museum is open to the public every Tuesday through the summer until September from 2-4 pm. but someone will always be available to come open up for a tour on special requests as well.
+The museum is open to the public 2-4 pm every Tuesday through the summer until September, but someone will always be available to come open up for a tour on special requests as well.